Marie MONCADA

 • 2019–2020

-• Léola GENIEIS: “Me Too,” in English- and French-speaking countries.
+• Léola GENIEIS: “Me Too,” the English-speaking and French-speaking worlds.

 • Julia ROMANO PELONERO: Sports Policy in Occitanie.